docwyatt2001/RoutWire/README.md

 Run the Nodes:
 `sudo ./routwire client`

-To clean up after the Nodes script:
+To tell the other nodes to remove this Peer and do some cleanup, run:
-`sudo ./routwire stop` can be run.
+`sudo ./routwire stop`